jameshskoh/to-do-list/README.md

 ## Usage

 * Tested on Postman
 * If you are not logged in
   * You will be redirected to the 3rd party authority automatically
-* All requests requires a cookie with a valid `JSESSIONID`
+* All requests require a cookie with a valid `JSESSIONID`

 ### Home

 * Endpoint `GET /`
 * Shows your account details from the authority

 ```json